hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 The home directory contained a file named `run-linpeas.sh`.
 From the filename, it was clear that the script invoked **LinPEAS**, a Linux privilege escalation enumeration utility.

 **Decisions Made:**
 At this point, I concluded that the answer to the first question was **linpeas**.
-I then proceeded to execute the script rather than manually investigating the system from scratch, since the challenge clearly intended the solver to use it.
+I then proceeded to execute the script since the challenge clearly intended the person solving it to use the script.

 **Obstacles Encountered:**
 No obstacles were encountered during this stage.